armandduijn/2IMM15-LOL/README.md

 Inside the `modules` directory, run the command `pip install -r requirements.txt` to install the required Python packages.

+Then, install the required NLTK data `python -m nltk.downloader all`.

 ### Dataset

 The information retrieval system relies of pre-computed values to display relevant results.
 These pre-computed data files can be downloaded from an [online repository]() (1 GB) and must be placed inside the `data` directory.